 Nearly every patient gets at least several DTM sessions during their treatment course.
 The reason is that we love our patients, and, while working on correcting the postural distortion or injury that caused the pain in the first place, we also want to give the person some quick relief, so he/she can relax and get a good night sleep for the better recovery.

-Some of the same strokes are used as classic massage therapy, but the movement is slower and the pressure is deeper and concentrated on areas of tension and pain in order to reach the sub-layer of muscles and the fascia (the connective tissue surrounding muscles).
-Often times this deep pressure causes a mild ‘bitter-sweet’ pain (or ‘good pain’ as some patients call it), which is the sure indicator that the deepest layers of soft tissues are being reached and the pain and stiffness relief is coming.
+Unlike classic massage therapy, the DTM is slower and the pressure is deeper and concentrated on areas of tension and pain to reach the sub-layer of muscles and the fascia (the connective tissue surrounding muscles).
+Often this deep pressure causes mild pain (or ‘good pain’ as some of our patients would classify it), which is the sure indicator that the deepest layers of soft tissues are being reached and the pain and stiffness relief is coming.

 DTM will noticeably loosen muscles, alleviate pain, and increase mobility.
 Back, neck, elbow or hip – the benefits of the deep tissue massage will go a long way:

 - Deep tissue massage reduces or eliminates pain within the thoracic spine and increases its mobility.

 - Deep tissue massage increases the mobility of the chest and affects the lengthening of the pectoralis major muscles.